1001 Nights (1990 film)

 Les 1001 Nuits is a French-Italian fantasy film loosely based on the ancient Arabic legend One Thousand and One Nights.
 It is directed by Philippe de Broca and stars Catherine Zeta-Jones as Sheherazade, who has married a king (Thierry Lhermitte), who desires to have many virgin wives, but only one at a time.
 As soon as the King has consummated his relationship with a new wife, he has her put to death at sunrise.
 Sheherazade delays this unfortunate ending by putting off the connubial event for a thousand and one nights, telling irresistible stories that are unfinished when the sun rises.
 In this version, Sheherazade finds a magical lamp that holds the genie Jimmy Genius (Gerard Jugnot) who is from the 20th century.
 Jimmy helps Sheherazade by providing her with 20th-century technology including a parachute that is used to drop a nude Sheherazade into a man's lap.

 Actress Catherine Zeta Jones received her first film role in Les 1001 Nuits.
 The film was shot in 1989 and released in 1990 to little acclaim.

 Plot

-In Arabia, the Caliph orders that every morning he should marry with beautiful girls, because every night he kills them.
-One day a beautiful girl named Scheherazade decides to rebel against the authority of the bloody caliph, telling fantastic stories every night to him; so that she will not be killed.
-Among the stories is that of Sinbad the sailor, who turns seven trips into seven different lands, knowing monsters, magical creatures, and finding priceless treasures.
-When Sheherazade ends her stories, invokes the help of the Genie of the Lamp, already protagonist of a story of the girl, which leads Sheherazade in the modern world.
+In ancient Arabia, a caliph marries a different beautiful girl every morning, and then he has her killed every night.
+One of these girls, named Scheherazade, decides to rebel against the authority of the bloody caliph.
+To prevent the caliph from executing her, she entertains him by telling a fantastic story every night.
+Among these stories is the legend of Sinbad the sailor, who made seven journeys to seven different lands, meeting magical creatures and finding priceless treasures.
+Once Scheherazade runs out of stories, she invokes the help of the Genie of the Lamp, the protagonist of one of her stories, who takes Scheherazade to the modern world.